sillyfrog/aiopulse2/README.md

-# Aiopulse
+# Aiopulse 2

-## Asynchronous library to control Rollease Acmeda Automate roller blinds
+## Asynchronous library to control Rollease Acmeda Automate roller blinds with the Pulse v2 Hub

+This is an updated fork of https://github.com/atmurray/aiopulse/

 Requires Python 3 and uses asyncio.